mayur-huptechweb/hw-custom-post-type-manager/readme.md

 ## License

-This plugin is licensed under the GPLv2 or later.
+This plugin is licensed under the GPLv2.